wooriapt/jekyll-now/_posts/2018-07-09-CUBE_ON_ICO_FAQ.md

 which will explain all of the mechanics of the protocol in depth for developers.
 Requests for Comments and Pull Requests will also be able to be made on our github.

-We are also always looking for developers, contact dany.me.park@gmail..com with your Github/Experience/links to past projects.
+We are also always looking for developers, emailto ://contact dany.me.park@gmail..com with your Github/Experience/links to past projects.